cijo7/DiaryLine/README.md

 # DiaryLine
 DiaryLine is developed as a personal diary for everyone.
-It currently support Lists, Notes and Journals.
+It currently support creating Lists, Notes and Journals.

 ## Lists
 Create a list about anything!
 No more paid Apps to do the same.